KarazhanSucks/subsyncerr/README.md

 * Logs stored for ``subsync`` and ``subcleaner``, making troubleshooting easier.
 * Downloaded subtitles get added as entries in a ``CSV``-file, enabling Bazarr to work independently from ``subsyncerr``.
 * Separate ``CSV-file`` used for temporarily storing bad subtitles to blacklist while Bazarr-API is unreachable, ensuring that nothing gets swept under the rug.
-* Although rare, subtitles that can't be synced by ``subsync`` because of either a bad media file or an unsupported language, will get added as an entry in ``failed.txt``, a list for subtitles requiring manual intervention.
+* Although rare, subtitles that can't be synced by ``subsync``, because of either a bad media file or an unsupported language, will get added as an entry in ``failed.txt``, a list for subtitles requiring manual intervention.
-* [Language verification](https://github.com/mdcollins05/srt-lang-detect) on subtitles against language code in filename, which in my experience is deemed necessary.
+* [Language verification](https://github.com/mdcollins05/srt-lang-detect) on subtitles against language code in filename, in which case it detects another language, it will get blacklisted and a new subtitle will be requested.
+This has in my experience proven to be necessary.
 * [Subtitle ad-remover](https://github.com/KBlixt/subcleaner) built-in, can be optionally enabled.

-This project could not have come into fruition without these amazing [open-source projects](#credits), written by awesome people.

 ## Installation
 1. Pull the container from the following Docker-repository: [tarzoq/subsyncerr](https://hub.docker.com/r/tarzoq/subsyncerr)